fabiospampinato/noren/readme.md

 // Returning ETag headers, only strong etags are supported, which are somewhat expensive to generate

 app.use ( etag () );

+// Serve requests for "/favicon.ico" quickly from memory

+app.use ( favicon ( './public/favicon.ico' ) );

 // Log requests to the console, with very little overhead